MaximizerSoftwareInc/ferret-api/README.md

 ### Import a Collection and Make Your First Request

-The collections can be found in the `Collections` directory, and are organized by entity type or by related functionality.
+The collections can be found in the `collections` directory, and are organized by entity type or by related functionality.

 To [import a collection into Postman](https://www.getpostman.com/docs/postman/collections/data_formats):
 1. In the Postman toolbar, click **Import**.